Guide: Employee-Driven Continuous Improvement

 Before launching any system, get leadership aligned on why you're doing this.
 Not "continuous improvement is good" (everyone knows that), but specifically: why do we need frontline ideas now?
 Higher quality?
 Less waste?
 Better safety?
 Faster innovation?
 Retention?

 The "why" shapes how you talk about the programme, which ideas you prioritise, and how you measure success.
 "Reduce waste by 20% in our casting department" is a why.
 "Continuous improvement is a core value" isn't.
 Get leadership on the same page, because employees will sense misalignment instantly.
 If the plant manager says "your ideas matter" but the finance team kills every idea that costs money, people notice.
-Our guide on getting executive buy-in for idea management walks through how to align the leadership team before launch.
+The guide on getting executive buy-in for idea management walks through how to align the leadership team before launch.

 Step 2: Define what ideas you actually want